gsauthof/dracut-sshd/README.md

     # dnf install -y dracut-network systemd-networkd

-When installing from copr, `dracut-network` is automatically installed as dependency.
+When installing from an rpm package, `dracut-network` is automatically installed as dependency.

 Create a non-[NetworkManager][nm] network config, e.g. via